eidankhan/javabrains-springboot-microservices-workshop/README.md

 **Key Takeaway:**
 Use `@LoadBalanced` whenever you want your HTTP client to be discovery-driven and distribute load across multiple service instances automatically.

+> # Spring Boot Microservices Level 2: Fault Tolerance and Resilience

+This introductory lecture lays out the roadmap and key prerequisites for diving into fault tolerance and resilience in Spring Boot microservices.
+You’ll learn which resilience patterns we’ll cover—from simple timeouts to advanced circuit breakers and bulkheads—and ensure you have the foundational Spring Cloud skills needed to continue.

+## Prerequisites

+- Java 8 or higher
+- Spring Boot fundamentals (controllers, dependency injection, application properties)
+- Completion of **Level 1: Communication and Discovery**
+  - Service registration/discovery with Eureka
+  - Client-side load balancing with Ribbon
+  - Declarative REST clients with Feign
+- Maven or Gradle build experience

+## Course Agenda

+1. Fault Tolerance vs Resilience
+2. Recap of Level 1 (Communication & Discovery)
+3. Calling an External API
+4. Handling Downed Microservices
+5. Dealing with Slow Microservices
+6. The Problem with Threads in Blocking I/O
+7. A Possible Solution for Slow Services
+8. Adding Timeouts to `RestTemplate`
+9. Why Timeouts Alone Aren’t Enough
+10. Understanding the Circuit Breaker Pattern
+11. Key Circuit Breaker Parameters
+12. Designing Fallback Strategies
+13. Benefits of Circuit Breakers (Plus Q&A)
+14. Introduction to Hystrix
+15. Integrating Hystrix into a Spring Boot App
+16. Hystrix Internals: How It Works
+17. Limitations of the Hystrix Proxy Approach
+18. Refactoring for Granular Fallbacks
+19. Tuning Hystrix Configuration Parameters
+20. Monitoring with the Hystrix Dashboard
+21. Implementing the Bulkhead Pattern
+22. Course Summary and Next Steps

+## Key Takeaways

+- This level zeroes in on **making your microservices robust** under failure scenarios.
+- Resilience isn’t just retries and timeouts—it’s about **design patterns** that isolate, degrade, and recover.
+- You need a solid grasp of **Spring Cloud Netflix** (Eureka, Ribbon, Feign) before adding Hystrix and bulkheads.
+- Each pattern builds on the last: timeouts ➔ circuit breakers ➔ bulkheads ➔ monitoring.